alliedmodders/amtl/README.md

 AMTL used to emulate C++ r-value semantics.
 Now it requires native support.
 It provides a replacement for std::move as ke::Move, and std::forward as ke::Forward.

-### Thread Utilities (am-thread-utils.h)

-Thread utils provides access to common sychronization primitives: mutexes, condition variables, and threads.
-It also provides RAII objects for acquiring and releasing locks.
-More information is available at the top of am-thread-utils.h.

-In addition, there is a `ThreadLocal` container available in am-threadlocal.h.
-By default it acts as a per-thread storage container, using operating system primitives.
-The container can hold a single value that is castable to `uintptr_t`.
-It can also be used in single-threaded systems via `KE_SINGLE_THREADED`, at which point there is no TLS overhead.
-This is useful for systems where threading is optional.

 ### Reference Counting (am-refcounting.h)